 Interview as many candidates as you have time for (within reason).
 The more interviews, the greater the odds of making a good match.

 Keep in mind that a Fellow’s resume may include only a partial list of their experience and policy interests.
 And, that many degrees have broad applicability.
 For example, veterinarians are not only clinical practitioners focusing on domestic pets.
-They may address the connections between animal and human health (e.g. emerging infectious diseases such as avian influenza), agriculture, or security issues involving safety of the food supply.
+They may address the connections between animal and human health (e.g. emerging infectious diseases such as avian influenza), agriculture, or security issues involving the safety of the food supply.
 Conversations often reveal additional skills, expertise and policy areas that Fellows are qualified in and would benefit your office.

 Remain open to interviewing candidates you did not meet at the reception or initially target to interview.
 An interested Fellow, even one who does not initially appear to be a clear match for the office or prospective portfolio, may be the most keen on issues your office is focusing on.